Robert Fludd: Career

-Between 1598 and 1604, Fludd studied medicine, chemistry and hermeticism on the European mainland following his graduation.
+Between 1598 and 1604, following his graduation, Fludd studied medicine, chemistry and hermeticism on the European mainland.
 His itinerary is not known in detail.
 On his own account he spent a winter in the Pyrenees studying theurgy (the practice of rituals) with the Jesuits.
 Furthermore, he indicated that he travelled throughout Spain, Italy and Germany following his time in France.

 Upon returning to England in 1604, Fludd matriculated to Christ Church, Oxford.
 He intended to take a degree in medicine.
-The main requirements to obtain this, at the time, included demonstrating that he (the supplicant) had read and understood the required medical texts—primarily those by Galen and Hippocrates.
-Fludd defended three theses following these texts, and on 14 May 1605, Fludd made his supplication.
+The main requirements to obtain this, at the time, included demonstrating that he (the supplicant) had read and understood the required medical texts— primarily those by Galen and Hippocrates.
+Fludd defended three theses based on these texts, and on 14 May 1605, he made his supplication.
 He graduated with his M.B. and M.D. on 16 May 1605.

-After graduating from Christ Church, Fludd moved to London, settling in Fenchurch Street, and making repeated attempts to enter the College of Physicians.
+After graduating from Christ Church, Fludd moved to London, settled in Fenchurch Street, and made repeated attempts to enter the College of Physicians.
 Fludd encountered problems with the College examiners, both because of his unconcealed contempt for traditional medical authorities (he had adopted the views of Paracelsus), and because of his attitude to authority—especially those of the ancients like Galen.
 After at least six failures, he was admitted in September 1609.
 He became a prosperous London doctor, serving as Censor of the College four times (1618, 1627, 1633, and 1634).
 He also participated in an inspection of the London apothecaries put on by the College in 1614, and helped to author the Pharmacopoeia Londinensis in 1618—a directory of standardized pharmaceutical preparations given by the London College of Physicians.
 He became such an established figure within the College that he was included in seventeenth-century critiques of the college, including those by Nicholas Culpepper and Peter Coles.

-Subsequently, both his career and his standing in the College took a turn very much for the better.
+Subsequently, both his career and his standing in the College took a turn for the better.
 He was on good terms with Sir William Paddy.
 Fludd was one of the first to support in print the theory of the circulation of the blood of the college's William Harvey.
 To what extent Fludd may have actually influenced Harvey is still debated, in the context that Harvey's discovery is hard to date precisely.
-The term "circulation" was certainly ambiguous at that time.
+The term "circulation" was ambiguous at that time.